How to Short Bitcoin

 When you short an asset, you can lose all your money if the asset continues to rise.

 With Bitcoin sometimes doubling in price before any significant pullback, shorting it could be a risky endeavor.
-That being said, there’s plenty of people who’ve made a significant amount of money through short selling and making investments that seem to go against the grain.
+That being said, there are plenty of people who’ve made a significant amount of money through short-selling and making investments that seem to go against the grain.

 Legal Disclaimer